Medical Assisting: Certificate

 The TCL Medical Assisting program prepares graduates in three-semesters with 40-credit-hours.
 Courses include general education, science and medical assisting that are taught in the classroom and at various clinical sites throughout the Lowcountry.

-PLEASE SCHEDULE AN APPOINTMENT WITH A HEALTH SCIENCE ADVISOR PRIOR TO SUBMITTING AN APPLICATION.
+PLEASE SCHEDULE AN APPOINTMENT WITH A HEALTH SCIENCE ADVISOR PRIOR TO SUBMITTING AN APPLICATION FOR THE MEDICAL ASSISTING PROGRAM.
 CALL 843-525-8267 FOR AN APPOINTMENT.
-COMPLETED APPLICATIONS ARE DUE APRIL 18 FOR FALL 2017 ENTRY.

 Certify Your Skills